codejoust/session.js/README.md

 Open-Source version of visitor.js.

 To use: include the file visitor.js, then access the visitor object.
+It uses the google javascript loader to get location data.
 For async loading, use the window.visitor_loaded callback.

-To add more fields, add more modules torwards the bottom of the js file.
+To add more fields, add more modules towards the bottom of the js file.

-API demo dump:
+API demo dump of `window.visitor`:
 <pre>
   {
+    "location": {
+      "latitude": 35.046,
+      "longitude": -85.31,
+      "address": {
+        "city": "Chattanooga",
+        "region": "TN",
+        "country": "USA",
+        "country_code": "US"
+      }
+    },
     "locale": "en-US",
     "cur_session": {
       "visits": 1,